Hollywood Florida

 About Fairfield, CT Category Listings

 Hollywood is a city in Broward County, Florida, United States.
-It is a suburb in the Miami metropolitan area, which was home to 6.14 million people as of the 2020 census.
+It is a suburb in the Miami metropolitan area.
 The population of Hollywood was 153,067 as of 2020, making it the third-largest city in Broward County, the fifth-largest in the Miami metropolitan area, and the 12th-largest in Florida.
 The average temperature is between 69 and 83 Â°F (21 and 28 Â°C).

 In 1920, Joseph Young arrived in South Florida to create his own "Dream City in Florida".
 His vision included the beaches of the Atlantic Ocean stretching westward with man-made lakes, infrastructure, roads, and the Intracoastal Waterway.
 He wanted to include large parks, schools, churches, and golf courses, all industries and activities that were very important to him.
 After Young spent millions of dollars constructing the city, he was elected its first mayor in 1925.
 The town quickly became home to northerners known as "snowbirds", who fled the north during the winter and then escaped the south during the summer.
 By 1960, Hollywood had more than 2,400 hotel units and 12,170 single-family homes.
 Young bought up thousands of acres of land around 1920, and named his new town "Hollywood by the Sea" to distinguish it from his other real-estate venture, "Hollywood in the Hills", in New York.